‹ Back to Ethics

 |Toll-Free:||A list of toll-free numbers by country with the applicable country code can be found on the Associate Portal at https://myadp.adpcorp.com/ by following the links for Our Company / Policies & Guidelines / Ethics, Legal Compliance / Reporting Ethical Violations or on ADP’s website at https://www.adp.com/about-adp/corporate-social-responsibility/ethics/reporting-an-ethical-concern.aspx|

 |Mail:||send a detailed note, with relevant documents, to ADP, Mail Stop #325E, One ADP Boulevard, Roseland, New Jersey 07068; or|

-Any reports that involve the Chief Executive Officer, the President, the Chief Financial Officer, the Chief Operating Officer, the Chief Administrative Officer or the Chief Legal Officer of Automatic Data Processing, Inc. will be immediately communicated to the Chairman of the Board of Directors and the Chairman of the Audit Committee.
+Any reports that involve the Chief Executive Officer, the President, the Chief Financial Officer, the Chief Operating Officer, the Chief Administrative Officer or the Chief Legal Officer of Automatic Data Processing, Inc. will be immediately communicated to the Chair of the Board of Directors and the Chair of the Audit Committee.

 Nothing in this Code or any ADP policy or agreement prohibits you from providing information to the U.S. Securities and Exchange Commission or any government agency in a manner contemplated by law or regulation.

 If you are uncomfortable with your answer to any of the above, you should not take the contemplated actions without first discussing them with your local management.
 If you are still uncomfortable, please follow the steps outlined above in the Section on “Reporting Ethical Violations.”
 All associates, and managers in particular, are responsible for creating an environment that both facilitates open discussion of issues and makes it easy and comfortable to raise concerns without a fear of reprisal.